-This year’s conservation campaign, Knot Your Net, is all about the negative impact that discarded netting has on UK wildlife.
-We are asking guests to join us in stopping UK wildlife getting into a tangle by tying a knot in any netting that you are throwing away.
+Help us stop UK wildlife getting into a tangle by tying a knot in any netting that you are throwing away.

 Netting is often blown out of our rubbish bins by the wind or carried away by animals, and it ends up on our streets, in our gardens or littered in the countryside.
 This discarded netting then becomes a serious hazard for numerous animals including birds, snakes, deer, badgers and foxes who become tangled, causing serious injuries, open wounds, or even suffocation or starvation.

 Loose netting which is not maintained can also trap animals.
 Netting that we use regularly, such as garden netting, tennis court netting and bird deterrent netting can trap wildlife if it becomes loose and unsecure, and cause similar injuries to discarded netting.

 Netting and hedgehogs